An introduction to the categorical p-adic Langlands program

-There should be a fourth compatibility, namely a local-global compatibility that we will talk about in Section \ref{sec:eigenvar} below.
-We comment a bit on the compatibilities in the conjecture. \begin{rem} (a) Property $1$ prescribes the functor $\mathfrak{A}_G^{\rm rig}$ on locally algebraic representations.
+There should be further compatibilities, namely a compatibility with the Banach case discussed in Section \ref{EH subsection: Banachcompatibility} below and a local-global compatibility that we will talk about in Section \ref{sec:eigenvar}.
+We now comment a bit on the compatibilities in the conjecture. \begin{rem} \\(a) Property~(1) prescribes the functor $\mathfrak{A}_G^{\rm rig}$ on locally algebraic representations.
 This means that in some sense we expect that the extension of the functor $\mathfrak{A}_G^{\rm sm}$ in smooth representations to locally algebraic representations (which takes values in coherent sheaves supported on de Rham loci) can be interpolated to a functor that takes values in coherent sheaves on $\mathfrak{X}_{d}$ (without restrictions on the support).
-In some sense this parallels the point of view that (Hecke eigenvalues on) $p$-adic automorphic forms interpolate (Hecke eigenvalues on) classical automorphic forms. \\ (b) This natural isomorphism in Property $1$ depends on the choice of the isomorphism
+In some sense this parallels the point of view that (Hecke eigenvalues on) $p$-adic automorphic forms interpolate (Hecke eigenvalues on) classical automorphic forms. \\ (b) The natural isomorphism in Property~(1) depends on the choice of the isomorphism

 in Lemma~\ref{EH:lem:filtWDrep}, i.e.~on the choice of an embedding $F'\hookrightarrow L'$.
 In fact we expect that there is a variant of the functor $\mathfrak{A}_G^{\rm sm}$ that is a functor